 The more agencies and companies you send your resume to, the more chances you’ll have.

 It seems pretty obvious, but if you hang around the yachting community, you’re bound to meet someone who needs yacht crew.

 Look for jobs in the off-seasons when the vessels are docked.
-Yachts stay put during low season due to weather (hurricanes and snow), meaning you have a great opportunity to meet the captain, hand out your resume and let him or her get to know you.
+Yachts stay put during the low season due to weather (hurricanes and snow), meaning you have a great opportunity to meet the captain, hand out your resume, and let him or her get to know you.

 There are numerous yacht hot spots, spend a couple of months here to better your odds of finding a job:

 - Antibes, France

 - Galle Harbor, Sri Lanka